 The ROI is calculated with the following equation:

-(Sum of rent with hotel for each property in set) / ((Purchase price of set) + (Price of 3 houses))
+(Sum of rent with 3 houses for each property in set) / ((Purchase price of set) + (Price of 3 houses))

 With three houses, the Monopoly color set with the best ROI is the Dark Blue set (Park Place and Boardwalk), followed by the Orange set (St. James Place, Tennessee Avenue, and New York Avenue) and then the Yellow set (Atlantic Avenue, Ventnor Avenue, and Marvin Gardens).